Eneszeqiri/PixelJoyride/README.md

 Under this is the code for generating the map and instructions of how the code works.

-if (Player.transform.position.x > Floor.transform.position.x)         //if the position of the player passes the middle of the "floor"
+'if (Player.transform.position.x > Floor.transform.position.x)         //if the position of the player passes the middle of the "floor"
         {
             var tempCeiling = PrevCeiling;                            // we put the previous ceiling in a temporary variable var tempFloor = PrevFloor;                                // same as the temporary floor,